mapbender/mapbender/documentation/book/en/installation_git.rst

 documentation and build installation packages.

-Once you have installed the following dependencies, you can get an overview of availbale build tasks by issuing
+Once you have installed the following dependencies, you can get an overview of available build tasks by issuing

     :command:`phing -l`

+The first task you want to - actually need to - execute is the deps task, which uses `Composer http://getcomposer.org` to install the runtime dependencies like Symfony and Doctrine:

+    :command:`phing deps`

 Package Build Tools
 ===================